 The psychological aspects of sports injury

 Sports injury is relatively common among sport and exercise participants, but what role does psychology play in it?
-To answer this question, this unit will examine two areas: firstly, it will consider the psychological factors that may increase the likelihood of sustaining a sports injury, and secondly, it will consider psychological reactions to the incidence of a sports injury.
-The unit will also examine how sport psychology can be used both to help minimise the risk of injury and to help people cope better with sports injury rehabilitation.
+To answer this question, this course will examine two areas: firstly, it will consider the psychological factors that may increase the likelihood of sustaining a sports injury, and secondly, it will consider psychological reactions to the incidence of a sports injury.
+The course will also examine how sport psychology can be used both to help minimise the risk of injury and to help people cope better with sports injury rehabilitation.

-This unit is an adapted extract from the Open University course(E233)
+This OpenLearn course is an adapted extract from the Open University course.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.